pkpdapp-team/pkpdapp/README.md

 - `AUTH_LDAP_USER_GROUP`: (optional) authentication will only succeed if user is in this LDAP group (e.g. `cn=user,ou=groups,dc=example,dc=com`).
 If not set, then any user in the search base will be authenticated.
 - `AUTH_LDAP_ADMIN_GROUP`: (optional) user must be in this LDAP group to be a superuser (e.g. `cn=admin,ou=groups,dc=example,dc=com`).
 If not set, then no user will be a superuser.

-There are also a number of optional variables that can be set:
+There are also a number of frontend variables that can be set in `frontend-v2/.env`:

 - `VITE_APP_ROCHE`: set to true to enable Roche branding
 - `VITE_APP_HELP_URL`: url of help page shown on login
 - `VITE_APP_GA_ID`: Google Analytics ID to enable analytics.
+- 'VITE_ENABLE_SIGNUP': set to true to enable user sign up
+- 'VITE_APP_ACK_TXT': Acknowledgment text for login and signup pages

 ### SSL Certificate